Thientvu/Country-Segmentation/README.md

 The cleaned dataset consists of several socio-economic and health indicators for each country.
 Key features include:
 - Child Mortality
 - Exports of goods and services per capita
-- Spending on health
+- Spending on Health
 - Imports of goods and services per capita
 - Income
 - Inflation
 - Life Expectancy
 - Total Fertility
-- GDP per Capita
+- GDP per capita

 ## 4. Exploratory Data Analysis (EDA)